Bouliki972/bouliki/worldcup.md

 At the end of the day, I just want to enjoy football without all the drama, political interference, and money business.

-I almost told myself I should just switch off the TV and watch the Tour de France instead... but who am I kidding?
+I almost told myself I should just hive up on footbal and watch the Tour de France instead... but who am I kidding?
 Nah. 🚴‍♂️❌
 ------
 ## ⚽ Archive
 ----